 The only eternal truth about digital marketing is that there is nothing eternal in it.
 The very moment when we think we understand where it’s headed is also the moment we realize that we are late to the party.
-The full range of media content competes for 10 seconds of a customer’s attention.
+The full range of media content competes for 8 seconds of a customer’s attention.
 And to win this battle we must be ready to change our strategy and to get rid of our favorite tools.
+How do we know which trends to adapt and integrate into our marketing strategies?

 Let's start with the obvious one.
-Fake likes, shares, and followers will not work for you anymore.
+Fake likes, shares, and followers won't work for you anymore.
 Most customers can tell the difference between pages with fraud clicks and the pages with strong content.
 Besides, social media platforms often ban suspicious business pages with a number of fake subscribers.

 Faking the comments and reviews on your product is also a weak move since experienced users can easily indicate the fraud.
 And we are talking here about the generation of customers who have grown up with a Smartphone instead of a rattle in their hands.
 So the matter is not even that it is a cheap trick, but that it is useless.